-Councillor Postan - stated that there were three sources of flooding - run off, surge and risen water table.
-Furthermore, he felt that clearance upstream would increase the flow and mitigating this clearance downstream was essential to mitigate flooding.
+Councillor Postan - the difficulties experienced if a river was cleared upstream, resulting in ground water, surge and run off.
 He also referred to de-silting, tree planting, changes in agricultural methods and traffic measures.

 Councillor Leffman queried what could be done to improve the relationship between the District and County Councils regarding planning applications; how to enforce clearing of watercourses by landowners; the responsibility for ditches and grips on Highway land; and drainage clearance operating on a four year cycle but in reality was closer to 8 to 9 years.